diannegabriel/HypeHUB/README.md

 # Welcome To HypeHUB!

+This is a bootcamp final project turned passion project.
+Made by Dianne, Gloria, and Michael.

 ## What is HypeHUB?

-HypeHUB is a gamified task management app that focuses on self-improvement and goal orientation.
+HypeHUB is a gamified task management SPA that focuses on self-improvement and goal orientation.

 ### Problem To Solve?